How do I become a Social Worker?

 Social workers work in a variety of settings.
 These settings are diverse and include hospitals, community care settings, mental health services, child and adolescent services, child protection and welfare settings.

-Their work is mainly concerned with problem-solving, with supporting service users, and working with service users and allied professionals to find solutions and to effect change.
-The problems and challenges span the life cycle.
-The issue might be a crisis or emergency or it could be providing support, information and advice to a person to cope with ongoing difficulties or loss.
+Their work is mainly concerned with problem solving, with supporting and working with service users and HSCPs to find solutions to effect meaningful change.
+The problems and challenges faced can vary and present at any stage through an individual’s life.
+Issues may be a crisis/emergency or it could even be providing support, information and advice to a person with ongoing difficulties or those suffering from a loss.

 Social workers rarely work alone, often based in a social work or multidisciplinary team.